joeblew99/gu/docs/IntroductionsAndDesign.md

 ```

 ### Styles
-Gu uses provides a optional style library called [GuCSS](./gucss) inspired by [GuTrees](./gutrees) which provides a go-centric approach to building css styles which can be rendered and attached to inline style tags, they allow you to organize your styles from being inlined to the specific Markup but more organized as a whole.
+Gu provides a optional css generating library called [GucSS](./gucss), inspired by [GuTrees](./gutrees).
+It provides a Go native, but yet simple approach to building css styles which can be rendered and attached to inline style tags.

 ```go
 	import "github.com/influx6/gu/gutrees"